 Download the September 2017 report here.

-In August 2018, Interim Commissioner Clements has released an updated version of this report – The Health and Wellbeing of Tasmania’s Children and Young People Report 2018 – providing updated data, where more recently released data are available, while including some additional data.
+In August 2018, Interim Commissioner Clements released an updated version of this report – The Health and Wellbeing of Tasmania’s Children and Young People Report 2018.
+This provides updated data, where more recently released data are available, and also includes some additional data.

 The 2018 Report includes demographic data, data pertaining to early childhood and the transition to school, and middle childhood and adolescence, and data relating to targeted support for children and young people.